 The HH Program departs from the more traditional programmatic approach of focusing on single health and safety issues attempting to correct one hazard at a time (e.g., lead hazards, radon).
-HUD is interested in promoting approaches that are cost-effective and efficient and result in the reduction of health threats for the maximum number of residents and, in particular, low-income children.
+HUD is interested in promoting approaches that are cost-effective and efficient and result in the reduction of health threats for the maximum number of residents and, in particular, children and other vulnerable populations in low income households.